linrock/chess-puzzle-maker/README.md

 `pip3 install -r requirements.txt`

-Download an official Stockfish binary from the [https://stockfishchess.org/download/](Stockfish website) and make sure `stockfish` is available in your `$PATH`
+Download an official Stockfish binary from the [Stockfish website](https://stockfishchess.org/download/) and make sure `stockfish` is available in your `$PATH`

 Or run `inv update-stockfish` to get the latest multi-variant Stockfish fork used by Lichess.